wp-plugins/garees-random-image/readme.txt

 == Frequently Asked Questions ==

 = How do I write Mustache-Code =
 Have a look at the enclosed html-templates in the template-folder.
-For advanced syntax () there's the mustache(5)-manual on the [Mustache-Site](http://mustache.github.com/)
+For advanced syntax (e.g. if-else) there's the mustache(5)-manual on the [Mustache-Site](http://mustache.github.com/)

 = My random images look different from the ones on the demo-page = This might be because your wordpress-theme's css has an influence on the output of the plugin.
 You might have to adjust the css-template (set margins to zero, stuff like this)